Salford Red Devils: Brian Snape era

 In 1969, the BBC documentary, the Game That Got Away, held up Salford's revenue model as a blueprint for other clubs to follow.

 In 1971, Salford beat the New Zealand tourists for the first time after five previous defeats.

-In October 1972, Salford reached the final of the Lancashire County Cup for the first time since 1938, beating Swinton 25–11 at Wilderspool, Warrington to win their first trophy in thirty-three years.
+In October 1972, Salford reached the final of the Lancashire Cup for the first time since 1938, beating Swinton 25–11 at Wilderspool, Warrington to win their first trophy in thirty-three years.
 Salford reached the next three Lancashire Cup finals but failed to recapture the cup in any of them.
 They were also runners-up to Leeds in the 1972–73 Players No.6 Trophy.
 In 1973–74 and 1975–76 the club claimed two Championships and won the 1974–75 BBC2 Floodlit Trophy.
 The 1974 Championship was their first since 1938–39.

 Salford's last major final of the Brian Snape era was the 1976 Premiership Trophy decider played at Station Road, Swinton.
 Salford conceded three tries in the last 12 minutes to lose 15–2.
 As the 1970s drew to a close, many star players had retired or were approaching the veteran stage, with no funds available to replace them.

 In the 1976–77 season, the Salford versus Leeds match was abandoned just after half-time, after Chris Sanderson of Leeds suffered a fatal injury, after 38 minutes.
 Leeds were ahead 5–2, but the game was declared null and void and not replayed.

 Stan McCormick was coach between February 1978 and March 1978.
 At the end of the 1977–78 season, Brian Snape left Salford, handing over the reins to his brother Keith.